-If I were to say that being a mom of 3 black boys is easy, I would be lying.
-I don't see them any different than any other kid.
-I am also very aware of a challenging reality...there are people in this world that will judge them before ever getting to know them.
+If I were to say that being a mom of three Black boys is easy, I would be lying.
+I don't see them as any different than any other kid.
+I am also very aware of a challenging reality...there are people in this world who will judge them before ever getting to know them.

-My three boys are really well-behaved, compassionate, considerate, respectful, obedient, loving, and caring.
+My three boys are well-behaved, compassionate, considerate, respectful, obedient, loving, and caring.
 They inspire me daily.
 I wish I only had to teach them the lessons all parents usually teach their children.
 It breaks my heart to feel I have to do more, and speak on other subjects that other parents don't.
 It is the world we live in.
 There are people who are angry, hateful, and don't respect people because of the color of their skin.
-America has history with mainstream acceptance of negative conceptions and judgements of blacks.
+America has history with mainstream acceptance of negative conceptions and judgments of Blacks.
 In many ways, this has drastically improved.
-While this limited judgement is less tolerable, it isn't extinct.
+While this limited judgment is less tolerable, it isn't extinct.
 Some people feel it hasn't improved due to their awful realities and painful experiences.
-Because of this, my husband and I have to go the extra mile in the way we parent our 3 precious sons.
+Because of this, my husband and I have to go the extra mile in the way we parent our three precious sons.

-There are really endless lessons that are important to teach them, but these 3 are the ones this mom has really focused on another level.
+There are really endless lessons that are important to teach them, but these three are the ones this mom has really focused on another level.

 1. You are wonderfully made